adriwitek/-Alternative-Regression-Losses-in-Deep-Learning/README.md

 # Alternative Regression Losses in Deep-Learning
 Master Thesis.
-Studying the effect of  Alternative Regression Losses in Deep Learning.
+Studying the effect of  alternative regression losses in feedforward neural networks.

 ## About